 Maryland deciding state government, US House races

 ANNAPOLIS, Md.
-(AP) — Maryland voters are deciding who will be the state's governor, as well as who will be in the 188 seats of the Maryland General Assembly and the state's eight-member U.S. House delegation.
+(AP) — Maryland voters turned out on a rainy Election Day to re-elect Republican Gov. Larry Hogan, as all 188 seats of the Maryland General Assembly and the state's eight-member U.S. House delegation also were on the ballot.

-Popular Republican Gov. Larry Hogan has held big leads against Democrat Ben Jealous in recent polls in a state where Democrats outnumber Republicans 2-1.
-That has the potential to transmit energy down the ticket to Republicans who are running for seats in the state legislature, which is controlled by Democrats.
-Republicans are focusing on breaking a supermajority of Democrats in the state Senate.
+Hogan defeated Democrat Ben Jealous in a state where Democrats outnumber Republicans 2-1.

-Jealous and other Maryland Democrats are hoping a "blue wave" of heavy Democratic turnout will enable them to regain the governor's office and maintain their supermajorities in the House and Senate.
-Democrats are also looking to at least keep their 7-1 advantage in the state's U.S. House delegation by winning an open seat in western Maryland.

 Here is a look at the key Maryland races in Tuesday's election: